MattAltieri/Statistical-Inference/SI Week 4 Lectures/Resampled_inference__bootstrap_.md

 - The bootstrap is non-parametric
 - Better precentile bootstrap confidence intervals correct for bias
+    - Recommended: Bias corrected and accelerated interval (BCA Interval)
+    - Take the resamples and pass it through the function in the `bootstrap` package
 - There are lots of variations on bootstrap procedures; the book "An Introduction to the Bootstrap" by Efron and Tibshirani is a great place to start for both bootstrap and jackknife information

 ## Group comparisons